andrewjkerr/postr/README.md

 postr
 =====

-postr currently lives at [akerr.me/postr](http://www.akerr.me/postr) and will remain there until further notice.
+postr currently lives at [akerr.me/postr](https://www.akerr.me/postr) and will remain there until further notice.

+(Please note that the cert is currently self-signed so going to postr over HTTPS will display a warning on most modern browsers.)

 Back-end
 --------